berni-ai/porfolio-manual/datacleaning-framework.md

 An intuitive framework for analysts and data scientists to solve messy data problems with precision and scalability.

 ### The TRACE Framework
+This framework ensures that data cleaning isn’t just reactive—it’s thoughtful, scalable, and client-ready.
+Use TRACE to uncover the story behind your data, avoid hidden pitfalls, and deliver insights with confidence.

 | Step | Description |
 |------|-------------|